Misfits of Science

-Misfits of Science is an American science fiction comedy-drama television series created by James D. Parriott that aired on NBC from October 4, 1985, to February 21, 1986.
+Misfits of Science is an American science fiction comedy-drama television series created by James D. Parriott that aired on NBC from October 4, 1985, to February 28, 1986.
+The series stars Dean Paul Martin as Dr. Billy Hayes, a research scientist at the fictional Humanidyne Institute who recruits a team of superpowered individuals, including Kevin Peter Hall as a scientist who can shrink himself, Mark Thomas Miller as a rock musician with electrical powers, and Courteney Cox, in her first main television role, as a telekinetic teenager.

 Plot

 The series featured super-powered humans and their madcap adventures.
 The team is formed by Dr. Billy Hayes, a research scientist at the Humanidyne Institute who specializes in "human anomalies".
 He works with shrinking Dr. Elvin "El" Lincoln, and together they recruit electrically powered Johnny Bukowski, a rock-and-roll musician, and Gloria Dinallo, a telekinetic teenager.

 Production

 A double-length TV pilot and 15 additional episodes were produced; however, one episode did not air before the show was cancelled due to low ratings.

 The name "Misfits of Science" and other conceptual ideas were the brainchild of then-president of NBC Entertainment, Brandon Tartikoff.
 He explained of the series "We'll rely on the National Enquirer for story ideas.
 It's loosely inspired by the dynamics we saw in Ghostbusters... sort of a kick-back, Friday type of show."

 The ninth episode was the first paid writing job for Tim Kring, who later originated and produced the thematically similar Heroes in 2006.